-The 2007 Highway Safety Plan (HSP) is a coordinated program of strategies addressing the serious societal problems of property damage, injuries and fatalities resulting from traffic crashes.
-It identifies programs and projects that have been designed to mitigate the traffic crash problem.
-Each year the Virgin Islands Office of Highway Safety (VIOHS) prepares a Highway Safety Plan (HSP) that describes the projects recommended for funding for the federal fiscal year (October 1, to September 30).
-For the most part, the projects presented in the FY-2007 HSP, are continuation projects from the prior year.
-Continuation projects are given a high priority in order to allow them to achieve full implementation.
+The 2007 Highway Suler, Plan HSP is a coordinated program of strategies addressing the screak societal problems of property damage, improvided distance resulting from traffic crash problem, identifies programs and projects that have been destruct to rangate the traffic crash problem.
+Each year the Virgue Islan & Office of Highway Safety, MOHS, prepares a Highway Safety Plan (HSP) that describes the projects recommended for funding for the federal fiscal year.
+October 1, to September 30.
+For the most part, the projects presented in the EY-2008 HSP, are continuation projects to in the prior year.
+Cetamulation projects in given a high priority in order to allow them to achieve full implementation.